 The Preserve is managed for the conservation and protection of its water resources and natural communities.
 In addition to protecting natural resources, the preserve boasts a variety of recreational opportunities to visitors as well.
-A wide range of operational and resource management actions are conducted within the Preserve each year, including activities such as prescribed burning, habitat restoration and improvement, invasive exotic species maintenance and control, road and trails repairs and maintenance, site security, imperiled species protection, and facilities and infrastructure maintenance and repair.
 It is the policy of the District that appropriate public recreational usage of District lands be permitted, provided that the usage is compatible with natural resource management and protection needs.
 This approach is consistent with Chapter 373 of the Florida Statutes, which states that "Lands titled to the governing boards of the districts shall be managed and maintained, to the extent practicable, in such a way as to ensure a balance between public access, general public recreational purposes, and restoration and protection of their natural state and condition."
 Current recreational uses of the Preserve are diverse.
 Supported activities include bird watching, picnicking, hiking, photography, biking, sightseeing, equestrian use, camping, fishing, and hunting during certain times of year.
 An active cattle lease exists within the northernmost pastureland south of SR 44.
-The District manages the cattle leases to generate revenue that supplements land management funding.
+The District manages cattle leases to generate revenue that supplements land management funding.